pxw-paul/pxw-lib-sql/README.md

 This is something that may help when creating queries.
 The macros in here were and idea I had to make a complex query.

 ### PXW.sample package
+The directory PXW/sample contains two txt files with the code for example classes.
+These are not cls files so they will not be install automatically.
-This contains two classes, a small Person object that can be used for testing.
-A set of Queries showing different ways to create the same thing.
+The two classes are: a small Person object that can be used for testing.
+A set of Queries showing different ways to create the same results.
 I hope you will agree that the PXW way looks nicer.

 ## Known issues
 There is no check on the query to make sure the IF/ENDIF counts match.
 If there is something wrong it will most likely show a compile error on a seemingly random line of the INT code.